Damn, it feels good to be back. On the road, that is.

 After meeting up with Rachel Belschner (remember her from our Colorado adventures?) at Lost Rocks, we decided to keep heading north- the weather had turned sour making camping a not-so-pleasant experience and climbing completely out of the question.
 After another day and night of rain, we had made it up to Pacific City, Oregon.
 Feeling a bit downtrodden and cold, we stopped at Pelican Pub & Brewery for a quick pick-me-up.

 Before hitting the road again, we decided there was an opportunity in Pacific City (besides the Tsunami White Russians we could not pass up): cars are allowed on the beach.
 So off went Spenser, the truck, and the trailer.
 What followed is best shown through photos.
+Having a good commercial truck accident attorney nyc contact handy can guide you through your case.

 What I don’t have pictures of is the final half hour where Dan had to tow the truck and trailer out of the sand separately.